nebulom/open-bible/README.md

 ## Others

 We stopped pushing data to scoollabs.com since it's getting a lot of traffic and it's getting slow.
+It's a crappy site I bought anyway.
 We need to move to another domain, or find a new free one.